 - Coastal Hazard APC- Those areas identified as a coastal flood hazard zone(V & VE) in the Federal Emergency Management Agency (FEMA).

 New areas in the Commonwealth may be designated as APCs if proposed by CRM agency officials, the CRM administrator or by members of the public.
-You will find maps of the present APCs at the CRM Office in the Morgen Building.
+You will find maps of the present APCs at the BECQ Office in Gualo Rai.

 Major Sitings are what we call projects proposed for locations on or in the lands and waters within the territorial limits of the CNMI that may directly and significantly affect coastal resources.
 Major Sitings include projects that are not within an APC, however, impacts coastal resources.
 Such projects may vary greatly in size and scope and could include many activities including earth moving, home building, hotel construction, and road construction.
-A complete list of projects that are major sitings can be found in Section 5-W and 11-A in CRM's regulations
+A complete list of projects that are major sitings can be found in § 15-10-020(jj) of CRM's regulations.

 HOW DO YOU APPLY FOR A PERMIT?